PreciousIfionu/CognoRise-Infotech/Cereal Nutrition Analysis README.md

 ### Visualization: Line Chart
 ### Analysis:
 Displaying the carbohydrate content helps identify cereals that might be more suitable for low-carb diets.
-This analysis showed "Quaker Oatmeal" and Rice Chex have the highest carbonydrate content
+This analysis showed "Quaker Oatmeal(67g)" and Rice Chex (23g) have the highest carbonydrate content

 ![Screenshot (139)](https://github.com/PreciousIfionu/CognoRise-Infotech/assets/166953936/58c00015-5c27-4035-9ea7-a4c8d21c225c)